askhat-omar/Dynamic_Portfolio_19-05-2022/README.md

-# Experiment
+# Dynamic Portfolio Experiment
-oTree app for dynamic portfolio experiment
+This is oTree code for the second experiment of Suboptimal choice in simple dynamic portfolio choice tasks